 What is Celiac Disease?

-Celiac disease (CD) (also known as celiac sprue) is an autoimmune disease in which the body’s own immune system overreacts to gluten, a protein found in wheat, barley and rye.
+Celiac disease (CD) (also known as gluten-sensitivity enteropathy) is an autoimmune disorder caused by sensitivity to dietary gluten in a genetically predisposed individual.
+Gluten is a protein found in wheat, barley and rye.
 Many common foods such as cereal, bread and pasta have gluten in them.

 How does celiac disease affect the body?

 The immune reaction to gluten damages the small intestine over time.
 The small intestine is where most nutrients are absorbed into the body.
 Eventually the body becomes malnourished because the body can no longer absorb enough nutrients from food.
 Celiac disease may also affect other organ systems.

 The symptoms of celiac disease can vary from person to person.
 The disease affects the digestive system as well as other body systems that you might not expect.
 The most common gastrointestinal (digestive) symptoms of celiac disease are weight loss and diarrhea, but can also include:

 - Feeling bloated or too full all the time

 - Unusual stool (ex. pale, greasy bowel movements)

 - Sores in the mouth

 - Tingling and numbness in hands and feet